Looking for the perfect outfit, cover-up, dress or shoes to wear to a christening? We've got you covered...

-We would advise you not to hitch your hemline up too far above the knee, though - no one wants to be responsible for giving the vicar a heart attack, after all.
-But most importantly?
-Choose items that suit your own shape and personal style.
+We would advise you not to hitch your hemline up too far above the knee, though – no one wants to be responsible for getting the Vicar all flustered.
+But most importantly… choose items that suit your own shape and personal style.
 You are wearing the piece, not the other way around.
-If you're more comfortable in trousers, don't feel you have to opt for a dress.
+If you’re more comfortable in trousers, don’t feel you have to opt for a dress.
 If you usually play it safe, though, why not take the opportunity to step outside your comfort zone?
-If you love trousers, you might just find you love jumpsuits even more - well, they put an end to all that umming and ahhing about what to wear on top, don't they?
+If you love trousers, you might just find you love jumpsuits even more – well, they put an end to all that umming and ahhing about what to wear on top, don’t they?

-Soft blush, nude and grey tones are always winners, and work for all complexions.
-However, don't be afraid to be a bit more daring and try bright, vibrant hues that will make you stand out - after all, it doesn't really matter if you upstage a baby, does it?
+Leave the pastels for spring and don’t be afraid to be a bit more daring by braving bright prints and vibrant hues that will make you stand out.
+After all, it doesn’t really matter if you upstage a baby.

 Click through to see our favourite church-ready fashion picks to buy now…

 Think outside the box and style it out in a luxe suit.
 Velvet is the fabric of the season, so you’ll be bang on trend in this Zara duo.

 Unlike a wedding, it’s perfectly acceptable to wear white.
 We love this jeweled blouse from H&M. Team with flattering navy trousers and finish with silver accessories.

 Much like white, black is also a tricky colour to pull off for church based events.
 With bold pops of red, this dress from Hobbs is a great investment piece that will last you for years.